Water Damage Checklist (What you Should Do Immediately)

 Step 5: Check for Mold Growth

-Mold loves water and can start growing within just 24 hours.
-That’s why it’s so important to act fast and check every corner of your home.
+Mold loves water and can start growing within just 24 hours

 • Look for visible signs of mold—stains, black spots, or discoloration on walls, floors, or ceilings.
 Don’t forget to check inside your closets, under carpets, and behind furniture.